BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/Table-Tool-Examples/Table-Tool-Processor-Examples README.md

 Table Tool can run in your Endevor processors.
 This folder gives some things to consider, and some examples for the use of Table Tool in processors.

 **Caution** When allowing OPTIONS as input

-When OPTIONS are an element and available to Developers to edit then take these cautionary measures.
-Use a processor like [GOPTIONS](https://github.com/BroadcomMFD/broadcom-product-scripts/blob/main/endevor/Field-Developed-Programs/Processor-Tools-and-Processor-Snippets/GOPTIONS%20-%20Options%20syntax%20processor.jcl) to validate that the OPTIONS element contains only statements in one of these formats:
+If developers have the ability to edit an OPTIONS element, you must take the following precautionary steps.
+Use a processor, such as [GOPTIONS](https://github.com/BroadcomMFD/broadcom-product-scripts/blob/main/endevor/Field-Developed-Programs/Processor-Tools-and-Processor-Snippets/GOPTIONS%20-%20Options%20syntax%20processor.jcl), to validate that the OPTIONS element only contains statements in one of these three acceptable formats:

-    keyword = 'value'
+- keyword = 'value'
-    keyword = "value"
+- keyword = "value"
-    keyword = number
+- keyword = number

-Also in the Table Tool processor step that operates on the options, use the IncludeQuotedOptions reference to them, as opposed to including or appending them to the OPTIONS.
+In the Table Tool processor step that processes the options, you should reference them using IncludeQuotedOptions instead of including or appending them directly to the OPTIONS.

     x = 'IncludeQuotedOptions(UOPTIONS)';
     . . .